 3. Seal it up

-After we have sanded the wood down and painted it, it’s now time to seal it back up.
+After we have brushed the wood down and painted it, it’s now time to seal it back up.
 Like the other steps, this is also simple to do.
 The key is not to apply the sealant too thick.
 Many people think, “If a little sealant is good, more will be even better”, but that’s not the case here.
 You don’t need a large amount of sealant to get the job done.

 3a.
 Choosing the right sealant for the right job